-If you're in the market for a large canine, either the boerboel or the bull mastiff fills the bill.
-These two dogs resemble each other, although the boerboel has a more square head than the bull mastiff.
+If you're in the market for a large canine, either the boerboel or the bullmastiff may fit the bill.
+These two dogs resemble each other, although boerboel dogs have a more square head than bull mastiffs.
 Boerboel simply means "farm dog" in Afrikaans.
 The breed is also known as the South African boerboel.
 The breed was accepted into the American Kennel Club registry in 2015.
-Bull mastiffs have been recognized by the AKC since 1934.
+Bullmastiffs have been recognized by the AKC since 1934.

 South African farmers bred the boerboel as both a protection and all-around working dog.
 He was later used for guarding diamond mines in his native land.
 The bullmastiff originated in England, where he was developed as a guard dog for large estates and a deterrence against poachers.
 His name gives away his lineage, as the breed originates from a cross of mastiffs and bulldogs.
 Both dogs still make good watchdogs, although neither barks much.
 Their sheer size is enough to scare away most intruders.

 A male, full-grown South African boerboel grows to be between 24 to 27 inches tall at the shoulder, weighing between 140 and 180 pounds.
 A female boerboel mastiff is smaller, standing between 22 to 25 inches tall and weighing between 110 and 150 pounds.

 The male bull mastiff stands between 25 to 27 inches tall when full grown, with females 24 to 26 inches high.
 They weigh slightly less than boerboels, with males maturing between 110 and 130 pounds and females tipping the scales at between 100 and 120 pounds.

 The South African boerboel has a short coat that appears in various shades of brown, including tawny, cream, and reddish-brown.
 It also appears in brindle, or dark striping on a brown undercoat.
 Boerboels may have white markings and a dark mask.
 Large amounts of white on the body are also acceptable.